 - Separate the guajillo chiles from the other vegetables and add them to a blender with ½ cup of water.
 Mix on high until smooth.

 - In a large mixing bowl, add the masa harina and salt, whisking to incorporate.
-Then, add in 1 ½ cups very warm water and 3 tbsp of the guajillo chile paste.
+Then, add in 1 ½ cups very warm water and 3 tablespoon of the guajillo chile paste.

 - Knead the dough to form a ball that's quite moist, but not coming off on your hands too much.
 Keep rolling and pressing for 5-10 minutes, or until the dough is smooth.
 Cover and set aside.

-- Drain and add the cooked tomatoes, tomatillo, de-stemmed serrano peppers, 1 tbsp guajillo chile paste, and a pinch of salt to a food processor or blender.
+- Drain and add the cooked tomatoes, tomatillo, de-stemmed serrano peppers, 1 tablespoon guajillo chile paste, and a pinch of salt to a food processor or blender.
 Mix on high until smooth.

 - Once boiling, reduce the heat and simmer for 10-12 minutes, stirring frequently.
 Remove the salsa from heat, allow it to cool, then mix it with crumbled queso fresco.